I googled it. More than 1.6 billion hits.

 Another way to connect with reporters is the Help A Reporter Out platform.
 That’s where the journalists source stories and there might be a good chance you match what they look for.

 In a nutshell, Press Releases are the good old way to communicate a great story.
 It’s structured communication between consenting parties with the aim to break some news and provide publishers with all the information they need about you.
-It’s possible to distribute the press release in a very low or no cost and keeping your journalist friends happy always helps.
+It’s possible to distribute the press release at a very low or no cost and keeping your journalist friends happy always helps.

 How to Write a PR & Template (Hubspot)